The Cross-Lingual Cost: Retrieval Biases in RAG over Arabic-English Corpora: Experiments

 \subsection{Mitigating Cross-lingual Failings}

 These results raise an important question: can multilingual retrievers be used reliably on mixed-language corpora without further tuning?
+To address this question, we consider two retrieval baselines.
+The first, denoted \translation, translates each query into the other language using the Google Translate API and performs retrieval twice (once per language, since the document language is not known a priori).
+The two ranked lists are then merged, and the top 20 results are selected according to the retrieval score (i.e., the inner product of the query and document embeddings).
+The second method, \balanced, enforces equal selection across languages by retrieving 10 passages in Arabic and 10 in English.

-To explore this question, we introduce the \balanced retriever, which enforces an equal selection of documents from each language by retrieving 10 passages in Arabic and 10 in English.
-We evaluate this approach in the same experimental setup described earlier.
-The third and final bar in each subfigure of Figure \ref{fig:hit20:all} presents its results.
-Notice that while the \oracle retriever is infeasible, it serves as an upper bound for what the \balanced retrieval could achieve.
-In practice, we observe that the \balanced retriever does not significantly degrade performance on same-language cases while providing substantial improvements in cross-lingual cases.
-Notably, the \balanced retriever yields more consistent results across the different combinations of user and document languages, unlike the \direct setting, which favors the same-language combinations at the expense of cross-language ones.
-Moreover, this strategy leads to a significant improvement in overall retrieval accuracy across benchmarks and embedders, with consistent gains of around 3-5\% for \BGE and approximately 20\% for \Efive.
+We evaluate these approaches under the same experimental setup described earlier.
+The last two bars in each subfigure of Figure~\ref{fig:hit20:all} present the corresponding results.
+While the \oracle retriever is not feasible in practice, it serves as an upper bound for what the \translation and \balanced approaches could achieve.
+In practice, both the \translation and \balanced retrievers show no statistically significant loss relative to the \direct retriever in same-language cases, while providing substantial improvements in cross-lingual cases.
+Notably, those retrievers yields more consistent results across the different combinations of user and document languages, unlike the \direct setting, which favors the same-language combinations at the expense of cross-language ones.
+Moreover, this strategy leads to a considerable improvement in overall retrieval accuracy across benchmarks and embedders, with consistent gains of around 4-6\% for \BGE and approximately 20\% for \Efive.

-These findings suggest that even simple strategies can help mitigate retrieval biases, indicating that debiasing is feasible despite inherent biases in the embedding model.
+No statistically significant difference is observed between the performance of the \translation retriever and the \balanced retriever.
+However, they differ in latency and cost: while \translation requires an expensive and time-consuming call to a translation service, \balanced incurs no additional cost beyond retrieving documents from the index.
+One might also assume that \balanced requires prior knowledge of the proportion of ground-truth documents in each language.
+Yet, as shown in Appendix~\ref{app:imbalanced}, the performance of \balanced remains stable even when this proportion varies, suggesting that \balanced may offer a more practical alternative in such scenarios.